-Since you have already been paid for holiday, you should not enter any holiday dates dates on your timesheet or bill in Worksome when taking a day off.
+Since you have already been paid for the holiday, you should not enter any holiday dates on your timesheet or bill in Worksome when taking a day off.

 My payslip shows an Apprenticeship levy, and I'm not an apprentice.
 What is this for?

 Apprenticeship Levy is a tax charged to all companies whose annual gross payroll amount is greater than £3M.
-As Worksome fulfil this criteria we have to charge this tax.
+As Worksome fulfils these criteria we have to charge this tax.